zhiburt/tabled/README.md

 IMPORTANT: you may need to specify type in your lambda otherwise compiler may be disagreed to work :)

+There's 2 more Format modifiers.
+You can find more imformation about theire usage in the documentation.

+- `FormatFrom` - Uses `Vec` elements as new content.
+- `FormatWithIndex` - Like `Format` but with `row` and `column` index in lambda.

 ## Indent

 The `Indent` type provides an interface for a left, right, top and bottom indent of cells.